jslefche/sem_book/docs/08-Composite_variables.md

 ## F-statistic: 16.73 on 1 and 88 DF,  p-value: 9.507e-05
 ```

-As would be expected from the multiple regression, the composite term significantly predicts richness ($P < 0.001$).
+As would be expected from the multiple regression, the composite term significantly predicts richness (*P* < 0.001).
 Let's use the `coefs` function from *piecewiseSEM* to obtain the standardized coefficient:

 ```r